diroussel/checkout/README.md

     # Default: true
     clean: ''

-    # Arguments to pass to the git clean command, can also be set by the
+    # Array of directories pass as exclusions to the git clean command, can also be
-    # GIT_CLEAN_FLAGS env var.
-Could be set to "-ffdx -e node_modules -e .turbo" to
+    # set by the GIT_CLEAN_FLAGS env var.
+Could be set to ["node_modules", ".turbo"]
-    # allo the `node_modules` and `.turbo` directories to be preserved during git
+    # to allow the `node_modules` and `.turbo` directories to be preserved during git
     # clean.
-    # Default: -ffdx
+    # Default:
-    git-clean-flags: ''
+    clean-exclusions: ''

     # Partially clone against a given filter.
 Overrides sparse-checkout if set.
     # Default: null